BPS relations from spectral problems and blowup equations: Backround

 the blowup formula \eqref{eq:Zhat-formula} is generalized to \cite{Gottsche:2006bm}

-The proof for the vanishing conditions \eqref{eq:Zhat-formula}, however, cannot be generalized \cite{Gottsche:2006bm}, although numerical calculations show that they still hold \cite{Gottsche:2006bm}.
+The proof for the vanishing conditions \eqref{eq:Zhat-formula} can also be generalized \cite{Nakajima:2011}\footnote{We thank Mikhail Bershtein for pointing out this reference to us.}.
 Using the second line of \eqref{eq:Zhat-vanishing} we arrive at a subset of the $K$-theoretic blowup equations for generic values of $m$

 for $0<k,d<N$.
 We will demonstrate that the sufficiency conjecture of the compatibility formula \eqref{comp} is a natural consequence of the blowup equation \eqref{bu}.